-We are built and maintained by our central nervous system with safety in mind.
+We are built and maintained with safety in mind.
 In order to damage a joint the forces involved in an activity must first breach the limits of our muscular systems.

-Damage to a joint ultimately represents a mismatch between what is being asked of the muscular system and what it’s capable of tolerating, Sure there are genetic factors involved and sheer bad luck in some cases, but to require double joint replacements in middle age is not down to chance.
+Damage to a joint ultimately represents a mismatch between what is being asked of the muscular system and what it’s capable of tolerating.

 In a sport where there is no physical contact this seems unacceptable.
-I have no idea what training Becker, Lendl or even Castle undertook during their careers but it clearly didn’t prepare their bodies well enough to tolerate the forces involved in tennis.
+I have no idea what training Becker, Lendl or even Castle undertook during their careers.
+It clearly didn’t prepare their bodies well enough to tolerate the forces involved in tennis however.

-When Murray first appeared on the professional circuit much was made about his inability play long matches without breaking down physically.
-This he remedied with training that had obvious, visible results.
+When Murray first appeared on the professional circuit much was made of his inability play long matches without breaking down physically.
+He remedied this with training that had visible results.

-The modern game is said to impose more physical demands than even those a decade ago.
-Just this morning I heard that the major stakeholders in tennis will meet after the U.S Open to discuss the spate of injuries to top players at the tournament.
+The modern game is said to impose more physical demands than even a decade ago.
+Just this morning I heard that the major stakeholders in tennis will meet after the U.S Open to discuss the spate of injuries to top players in the game.

 I wrote previously that the rehab regime Murray was undertaking for his hip problem prior to Wimbledon was unlikely to produce results.
-This was because it wasn’t addressing the underlying cause.
-Inevitably I received some criticism for this.
+Mainly because it wasn’t addressing the underlying cause.

-Again I have no idea what Murray’s exercise programme looks like but the results are clear.
-We shouldn’t be afraid to question methods of physical preparation which leave players requiring surgery in order to continue to play.
+As with the players previously mentioned, I have no idea what Murray’s exercise programme looks like.
+We shouldn’t be afraid to question methods of physical preparation that leave players requiring surgery however.

 Professional tennis exacts a huge toll on those who choose to participate.
-The knowledge that previous champions and indeed those that are coaching are doing so with artificial joints should be a sobering thought.
+The knowledge that previous champions and coaches are walking around with artificial joints should be a sobering thought.

-Either the players will have to start selecting which tournaments they play in as Federer seems to be doing, or they need to take a serious look at how they are preparing their bodies to play the game.
+Either players will have to start selecting which tournaments they play in, as Federer seems to be doing.
+Or they need to take a serious look at how they are preparing their bodies to play the game.

 Jimmy Connors recently spoke of his inability to coach because of his reluctance to go anywhere near a tennis court.
 He said he was too proud to let people see him hobbling around prior to his hip replacement.
 That’s very sad.